General Information

 That was before the #MeToo movement.

 I wish I could say that we’ve gotten better.
-I do think we’ve become more collectively aware of sexual violence in all its forms, and are perhaps more likely to stand up against the subtle, but no less insidious, forms we encounter daily.
+I do think we’ve become more collectively aware of sexual violence in all its forms and that we are perhaps more likely to stand up against the subtle, but no less insidious, forms we encounter daily.

 But we still have a long way to go, because many victims still suffer silently, watching those who speak out be shamed and blamed.
 And that needs to change.
 Maybe this can help.